 Middle spicy: deseed the chilli pepper and chop the rest into pieces.
 Add it to the sauce.

 Most spicy: Chop the chilli pepper, seeds and all, and add it to the sauce.

 Of course, chilli peppers themselves come in a range from mild to spicy, so you have a range of options there, too.
 Here’s a rough guide and explanation to the scale.

 To make our pasta arrabbiata stand out, Kat added aubergine (eggplant).
 Not only does it taste great and fill us up more, it comes packed with nutrients.

-In fact, the humble aubergine is quite the underrated vegetable – research shows that the aubergine can help protect the brain, heart and help prevent cellular damage.
+In fact, the humble aubergine is quite the underrated vegetable – research on aubergines shows that the aubergine can help protect the brain, heart and help prevent cellular damage.

 As if that wasn’t enough, aubergine also adds a unique texture and taste to the arrabbiata.

 Some describe it as ‘mushroomy’ (I wouldn’t as mushrooms are bloody gross and shouldn’t be allowed anywhere near this dish), though of course beauty is on the palate of the beholder.

 If you’re one of those weirdos that do like funghi, try this insanely popular Creamy Garlic Mushrooms.
 And I’m just kidding, I don’t really think you’re a weirdo if you like mushrooms*.

 Pasta arrabbiata can be further customised to your personal taste and needs.
 Many people love spaghetti, while yet more love penne.
 The choice is yours – use your favourite, or simply use up whatever you have in the cupboard!